Tomamae, Hokkaido: Climate

 Tomamae has a Humid continental climate (Köppen Dfb) characterized by cold summers and cold winters with heavy snowfall.
 The average annual temperature in Tomamae is 6.8 °C. The average annual rainfall is 1207 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 20.5 °C, and lowest in January, at around -6.5 °C.

 Demographics

 Per Japanese census data, the population of Tomamae is as shown below.
 The town is in a long period of sustained population loss.

 History

 The area of Tomamae has been inhabited since the Jōmon period, and was the site of a kotan was built by the Ainu people.
-When Matsumae Domain advanced into the area in the Keichō era (1596-1615), a trading settlement was built.
+When Matsumae Domain advanced into the area in the Keichō era (1596–1615), a trading settlement was built.
 In 1786, the Tomamae Shrine, a Shinto shrine was constructed.
 The village of Tomamae was created in 1880, and separated from Haboro in 1894.
 It was raised to town status on October 1, 1948.

+The town (and region in general) are noteworthy in Hokkaido for having a large amount of bear sightings, dating back to the Sankebetsu brown bear incident in 1915.
+Bears weighing over 300kg have been captured in Tomamae in recent years.